josefglatz/sync-feusers-username-to-email/Documentation/Introduction/Index.rst

 #.
 This extension implements helpers to keep the field `email` in sync with the
    field `username` for website user records in the TYPO3 backend.

 #.
-In addition to that a command :bash:`fe_users:sync-username-to-email` is added
+A command :bash:`fe_users:sync-username-to-email` is added

-   and can be executed anytime with the :ref:`TYPO3 CLI <t3coreapi:cli-mode>` to update all `fe_users` records.
+   It can be executed anytime with the :ref:`TYPO3 CLI <t3coreapi:cli-mode>` to update all `fe_users` records.

 #.
 The UX while creating a new website record is slightly improved